Trump Appears to Be Firing Tillerson Via Public Shaming

 As we’ve learned in the last year or so, the man whose catchphrase is a straightforward “You’re fired!” has a bizarre and tortuous method of dismissing his top employees in real life.

 The White House did little to quash the rumor as the day wore on.
-Tillerson was in the West Wing for meetings, and during an unrelated event Trump was asked if he still wants him in the position.
+Tillerson was in the West Wing for meetings, and during an unrelated event, Trump was asked if he still wants him in the position.
 “He’s here,” Trump replied, “Rex is here,” apparently meaning he was somewhere in the building.

-Then White House press secretary Sarah Huckabee Sanders said “there are no personnel announcements at this time,” but did not deny that a transition is in the works.
+Then White House press secretary Sarah Huckabee Sanders said, “There are no personnel announcements at this time,” but did not deny that a transition is in the works.

 “When the president loses confidence in someone, they will no longer serve in the capacity that they’re in,” Sanders said later at her daily briefing.
-“The president was here today with the secretary of state.
-They engaged in a foreign leader visit and are continuing to work together to close out what we’ve seen to be an incredible year.”
+“The president was here today with the secretary of State.
+They engaged in a foreign-leader visit and are continuing to work together to close out what we’ve seen to be an incredible year.”

-That left State Department spokesperson Heather Nauert with the awkward task of declaring that Tillerson “remains, as I have been told, committed to doing this job,” though “He does serve at the pleasure of the president.
+That left State Department spokesperson Heather Nauert with the awkward task of declaring that Tillerson “remains, as I have been told, committed to doing this job,” though, “He does serve at the pleasure of the president.
 This is a job that he enjoys.”

 Later in the day, the Washington Post reported that Pompeo has been informally preparing to take over at Foggy Bottom for some time.
 “Pompeo is quietly looking at staff and figuring out how the department could be reorganized to be effective again,” said a White House official.

-On Thursday evening, a source close to the White House told CNN that leaking the plan to replace Tillerson was Trump’s way of expressing his deep displeasure with his secretary of State, and publicly humiliating him.
+On Thursday evening, a source close to the White House told CNN that leaking the plan to replace Tillerson was Trump’s way of expressing his deep displeasure with his secretary of State and publicly humiliating him.
 The source said the idea is to publicly shame Tillerson, then “wait for him to punch out.”

-Tillerson is scheduled to have lunch with Trump and Defense Secretary James Mattis on Friday, then next week he’s off to Brussels, Vienna, and Paris – so the White House is humiliating the secretary right before he goes off to advocate for U.S. policies on the international stage.
-In a normal scenario, the visit might mean Tillerson’s job is safe for a few more days, but recall that when Trump fired James Comey the FBI director learned he’d been dismissed from a TV news report while addressing agents in Los Angeles.
+Tillerson is scheduled to have lunch with Trump and Defense Secretary James Mattis on Friday, then next week he’s off to Brussels, Vienna, and Paris — so the White House is humiliating the secretary right before he goes off to advocate for U.S. policies on the international stage.
+In a normal scenario, the visit might mean Tillerson’s job is safe for a few more days, but recall that when Trump fired James Comey, the FBI director learned he’d been dismissed from a TV news report while addressing agents in Los Angeles.

 There’s still a small chance that Tillerson’s tenure at the State Department might exceed expectations.
 The humiliation of Attorney General Jeff Sessions dragged on for weeks over the summer, as New York’s Benjamin Hart wrote at the time: